-IV.I.7 Corrective Measures Implementation
+IV.H.7 Corrective Measures Implementation

-IV.I.7.a General
+IV.H.7.a General

-The Permittee shall submit a Corrective Measures Implementation Plan in accordance with a schedule established upon the final remedy selection and implement the final remedy selected by the NMED.
+The Permittee shall implement the final remedy selected by the NMED.

-IV.I.7.b Corrective Measures Implementation Plan
+IV.H.7.b Corrective Measures Implementation Plan

-Within 90 days after the NMED's selection of a final remedy, or as otherwise specified by the NMED, the Permittee shall submit to the NMED for review and approval a Corrective Measures Implementation Plan outlining the design, construction, operation, maintenance, and performance monitoring for the selected remedy, and a schedule for its implementation.
-The implementation plan shall be submitted to the NMED for review and approval in accordance with the procedures in Permit Section I.J.11 (Approval of Work Plans and Other Documents).
+Within 90 days after the NMED's selection of a final remedy, or as otherwise specified by the schedule contained in the approved Corrective Measure Evaluation Report or as specified by a schedule required by the NMED in the written approval notification, the Permittee shall submit to the NMED for approval a Corrective Measures Implementation Plan outlining the design, construction, operation, maintenance, and performance monitoring for the selected remedy, and a schedule for its implementation.
+The implementation plan shall be submitted to the NMED for review in accordance with the procedures in Permit Section I.J.4.
 The Corrective Measures Implementation Plan shall, at a minimum, include the following elements:

-- (1) a description of the selected final remedy; - (2) a description of the cleanup goals and remediation system objectives; - (3) an identification and description of the qualifications of all persons, consultants, and contractors that will be implementing the remedy;

-- (4) detailed engineering design drawings and systems specifications for all elements of the remedy; - (5) a construction work plan; - (6) an operation and maintenance plan; - (7) the results of any related pilot tests; - (8) a plan for monitoring the performance of the remedy, including sampling and laboratory analysis of all affected media; - (9) a waste management plan; - (10) a proposed schedule for submission to the NMED of periodic progress reports; and - (11) a proposed schedule for implementation of the remedy.
+- (1) a description of the selected final remedy; - (2) a description of the cleanup goals and remediation system objectives; - (3) an identification and description of the qualifications of all persons, consultants, and contractors that will be implementing the remedy; - (4) detailed engineering design drawings and systems specifications for all elements of the remedy; - (5) a construction work plan; - (6) an operation and maintenance plan; - (7) the results of any remedy pilot tests; - (8) a plan for monitoring the performance of the remedy, including sampling and laboratory analysis of all affected media; - (9) a waste management plan; - (10) a proposed schedule for submission to the NMED of periodic progress reports; and - (11) a proposed schedule for implementation of the remedy.

-IV.I.7.c Health and Safety Plan
+IV.H.7.c Health and Safety Plan

-The Permittee shall conduct all activities in accordance with the Health and Safety Plan as described in the most recent versions of Navajo Refining Company's Work Permit System (Safe Work-Hazardous Assessment, Hot Work Plan, Confined Space Entry Plan, Excavation Permit and Emergency Plan) during all construction, operation, maintenance, and monitoring activities conducted during corrective measures implementations.
+The Permittee shall conduct all activities in accordance with a site-specific or facility-wide Health and Safety Plan during all construction, operation, maintenance, and monitoring activities conducted during corrective measures implementation.

-IV.I.7.d Progress Reports
+IV.H.7.d Progress Reports

-If required by the NMED, the Permittee shall submit to the NMED progress reports in accordance with the schedule approved in the Corrective Measures Implementation Plan.
+The Permittee shall submit to the NMED progress reports in accordance with the schedule approved in the Corrective Measures Implementation Plan.
 The progress reports shall, at a minimum, include the following information:

-- (1) a description of the remedy work completed during the reporting period; - a summary of problems, potential problems, or delays encountered during the reporting period; - (3) a description of actions taken to eliminate or mitigate the problems, potential problems, or delays; - (4) a discussion of the remedy implementation work projected for the next reporting period, including all sampling events; - (5) copies of the results of all monitoring, including sampling and analysis, and other data generated during the reporting period; and - (6) copies of all waste disposal records generated during the reporting period.
+- (1) a description of the remedy work completed during the reporting period; - (2) a summary of problems, potential problems, or delays encountered during the reporting period; - (3) a description of actions taken to eliminate or mitigate the problems, potential problems, or delays; - (4) a discussion of the remedy work projected for the next reporting period, including all sampling events; - (5) copies of the results of all monitoring, including sampling and analysis, and other data generated during the reporting period; and - (6) copies of all waste disposal records generated during the reporting period.

-IV.I.8 Remedy Completion
+IV.H.8 Remedy Completion

-IV.I.8.a Remedy Completion Report
+IV.H.8.a Remedy Completion Report

-Within 90 days after completion of remedy or other such time established by the NMED, the Permittee shall submit to the NMED a Remedy Completion Report.
+Within 90 days after completion of remedy, the Permittee shall submit to the NMED a Remedy Completion Report.
 The report shall, at a minimum, include the following items: